grt4/Fetcher/README.md

 Program that automates analysis of files for malicious content using different APIs.

+## Installation

+chmod +x install.sh
+./install.sh

 ## Usage